History of Lehman College

 Dr. Ricardo R. Fernández succeeded Dr. Leonard Lief, the founding president of Lehman College, on September 1, 1990.
 Throughout his tenure as president, Dr. Fernández affirmed both the College’s strong commitments to access to higher education for the economically disadvantaged and educational excellence.

 On August 15, 2016, Dr. José Luis Cruz began his tenure as the third president of Lehman College.
-When Dr. Cruz was appointed executive vice chancellor and university provost for CUNY on May 1, 2019, Chancellor Félix V. Matos Rodríguez appointed Dr. Daniel Lemons, who has served as a faculty member and administrator with CUNY for 30 years, as interim president, effective July 1, 2019.
+When Dr. Cruz was appointed executive vice chancellor and university provost for CUNY on May 1, 2019, Chancellor Félix V. Matos Rodríguez appointed Dr. Daniel Lemons, who has served as a faculty member and administrator with CUNY for more 30 years, as interim president on July 1, 2019.
+Dr. Lemons was appointed interim executive vice chancellor and university provost for CUNY in July 2021, when CUNY appointed Dr. Fernando Delgado as the fourth president of Lehman College, effective July 1, 2021.